alibaba/bifrostui/packages/bui-core/src/Calendar/index.en-US.md

 ### Basic usage

-Default is single choice mode. `value` should be passed in individually `Date`，and the default optional range is one year, including the current month.
+The default is single choice mode, and the corresponding 'value' should be passed in as a single 'date'.
+The default selectable range is one year including the current month.

 ```tsx
 import { Calendar, Stack } from '@bifrostui/react';